retentioneering/retentioneering-tools/docs/source/compare.rst

 .. image:: _static/compare/compare_3.png

-As we can see, statistically significant difference in the convertion to confirmed purchases still holds with selected significance level 0.05.
+As we can see, statistically significant difference in the conversion to confirmed purchases still holds with selected significance level 0.05.